8-Week Beginner Sprint Triathlon Training Plan

 Smile

 Did you know that smiling helps you race better?
-Actually, science says so.
+Seriously, science says so.
 Something about smiling while in a tough situation makes the pain hurt less.
 It’s true, so smile!

 Race Your Race